TheBinaryNinja/tvapp2/README.md

 > if using compose, we recommend mounting them **read-only** (`:ro`) so that container processes cannot write to the location.

 > [!WARNING]
-> The folder `📂 /root/custom-cont-init.d` **MUST** be owned by `root`.
+> The folder `📂 /root/custom-cont-init.d` **MUST** be owned by `👥 root`.
 If this is not the case, this folder will be renamed and a new empty folder will be created.
 This is to prevent remote code execution by putting scripts in the aforesaid folder.

 <br />